San Antonio Chest Pain Physicians

 Chest pain is a common symptom of heart attack and should never be taken lightly, especially when it’s persistent or recurrent.
-Prestige Emergency Room features state-of-the-art equipment aimed at diagnosing the cause of chest pain so patients from throughout San Antonio, TX, can feel confident they’ll receive the most appropriate care and chest pain treatment.
+Prestige Emergency Room features state-of-the-art equipment aimed at diagnosing the cause of chest pain in San Antonio so patients can feel confident they’ll receive the most appropriate care and chest pain treatment.

 Chest pain can be caused by many issues, including traumatic injury to bones or soft tissues, infections like pleurisy or pneumonia, muscle strain, heartburn or gastroesophageal reflux disease (GERD), and lung- or heart-related problems.
 Heart attack and coronary artery disease also cause chest pain, and chest pain that recurs may be angina, a type of pain that occurs when oxygen flow to the heart is compromised.
 Because chest pain can be a sign of a serious underlying medical problem, including heart disease, being evaluated for any type of chest pain is critically important.